Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Kelvin-Helmholtz and Tearing Eigenmodes

-The white arrows in the lower panels show the magnetic field projected onto the plane defined by $(\check{\bb{k}}_{\rm h}, \check{\bb{z}})$.
-The color contours correspond to the associated current densities along the directions $\check{\bb{k}}_{\rm p}$.
-The structures seen in these panels show some evolution as a function of $\Lambda_\eta > 1$.
-However, these modes are not intrinsically modified from pure Kelvin-Helmholtz modes since the amplitude of the fluctuations in the magnetic and current density fields is much smaller than the fluctuations in the velocity and vorticity fields.
-We thus conclude that the fastest parasitic modes correspond to Kelvin-Helmholtz modes for $\Lambda_\eta > 1$.
-In the limit $\Lambda_\eta \gg 1$, these correspond of course to the Kelvin-Helmholtz modes alluded to in \citet{GX94}.
-Note that the current density of the secondary modes vanishes along, and also in the vicinity of, the planes $z=\pm n\pi/2$ where the magnetic field of the primary mode, $\Delta \bb{B}= \bb{B}_0 \cos(Kz)$, changes sign.
-The corresponding vertical Lagrangian displacement associated with these modes for $\Lambda_\eta=\{1,10,10^2\}$ are shown in the three rightmost panels in Figure~\ref{fig:lagrangian_z}, respectively.
-Thus, the fluctuations induced by the fastest growing Kelvin-Helmholtz secondary instabilities tend to bend the horizontal MRI magnetic field without directly promoting their reconnection.
+The current density of the secondary modes vanishes along, and also in the vicinity of, the planes $z=\pm n\pi/2$ where the magnetic field of the primary mode, $\Delta \bb{B}= \bb{B}_0 \cos(Kz)$, changes sign.
+The corresponding Lagrangian displacement associated with these modes for $\Lambda_\eta=\{1,10,10^2\}$ are shown in the three rightmost panels in Figure~\ref{fig:lagrangian_z}, respectively.
+The fluctuations induced by the fastest growing Kelvin-Helmholtz secondary instabilities tend to bend the horizontal MRI magnetic field without directly promoting their reconnection.